 - Bertelsen, R. J., Longnecker, M. P., Lovik, M., Carlsen, K., London, S., & Carlsen, K. C. (2012).
 Triclosan Exposure And Allergic Sensitization In Norwegian Children.
 D33.
 ASTHMA PATHOGENESIS

-Now I’m not saying go out and be a wild and free and eat mud (although I did this as a kid and I turned out fine).
+Now I’m not saying go out and be wild and free and eat mud (although I did this as a kid and I turned out fine).
 Obviously common sense dictates personal hygiene is important, and not showering for weeks is probably not a good idea (however during my time camping and during survival training I went weeks without showering with no adverse health effects).
 Basic hygiene principles means keeping yourself clean and looking after yourself, like hand washing with warm water before a meal; but not lathering yourself in harsh chemicals, hand sanitisers or excessive amounts of soap.
 And yes, that food you dropped on the floor is still perfectly fine to eat.

 What I am suggesting is that the Billions of dollars spent on marketing is done so for a reason: to promote an unhealthy obsession with being clean and pure, to promote consumer spending, and take money out of your pocket.
-Lynx adds anyone?
+Lynx ads anyone?
 Teenage boys buy this product and girls will sleep with you!

-Rather than be a germophobe, you should embrace the fact that exposure to germs actually makes your immune system stronger.
+Rather than be a germaphobe, you should embrace the fact that exposure to germs actually makes your immune system stronger.
 Studies show that kids who grow up with pets have much lower rates of asthma and other allergies – likely because they have been exposed to a variety of bugs early on in life.

 Are you cleaning out your savings?

 On average the standard consumer buys $20 worth of marketed cleaning and hygiene products such as spray and wipes, shower gels and moisturisers per week.
-That’s over $1000 per year (for products which most list their first ingredient as water!).
-What happens if instead a smart investor on the road to FI decides to invest in stock market ETF index funds?
+That’s over $1000 per year (for products which mostly list their first ingredient as water!).
+What happens if instead a smart investor on the road to FI decides to invest that in stock market ETF index funds?

 Well, Compounded at 9% over the average forty year career someone spends in the workforce that amounts to over $400,000.
 Wow.
 Small spending habits like this can make a huge difference to your overall health and financial well being – $400,000 is a lot of money and that really shows why you need to account for this in your budget and savings plan.